Munir Ahmed Shakir

-Munir Ahmed Shakir (also spelled Muneer Shakir or Munir Shakar) (1967? – 14 August 2011) was an online journalist for the Online News Network and was also a TV correspondent for Sabzbaat, also known as Sabzbagh, a Baluch television station.
+Munir Ahmed Shakir (also spelled Muneer Shakir or Munir Shakar) (1967? – 14 August 2011) was an online journalist for the Online News Network and a TV correspondent for Sabzbaat, also known as Sabzbagh, a Baluch television station.

 Early life

 He was an activist and was murdered in Khuzdar, Pakistan, where there was an ongoing insurgency.
 Four other journalists had died in Balochistan in the last year as the violence there has escalated and journalists have been targeted.
 The killing of Baloch journalists, like Shakir, is one of the drivers behind Pakistan's high murder rate for journalists in 2010 and 2011.

 Death

 Baloch Separatist organisation had stopped journalist from covering their activities.
 Muneer Ahmed Shakir was shot dead after he had covered a protest organized by Baloch separatist group.
 According to police, Shakir was heading towards his home when armed men on motorbikes attacked him.
 He was injured in the attack and was shifted to a civil hospital where he succumbed to his wounds.
 Dawn News claim that Muneer Ahmed Shakir had received more than two bullet and he died on spot.

 President of Balochistan union of journalist and Quetta press club condemn the attacked and demanded immediate arrest of the perpetrators.